Skip to main content

 Author: Anagha Ravi

-History of RCS messaging
+A history of RCS messaging

+To learn the history of RCS messaging, we must go back to the birth of SMS, way back in 1982.
 The original idea behind SMS was to send texts via the same signaling system that controlled telephone traffic (it took nearly a decade of work!).
-And in December of 1992, Neil Papworth texted “merry Christmas” to a customer with the first ever SMS message.
+And in December of 1992, Neil Papworth texted “Merry Christmas” to a customer with the first-ever SMS message.

-The rise in SMS also led to the birth of apps like WhatsApp, Line, and Facebook Messenger – apps that only continued to grow in popularity as they gained over 1.2 billion users.
+By 2010, 6.1 trillion messages were being exchanged by cellular devices.
+Cut to 2022–15 million texts are sent every minute.
+The rise in SMS also led to the birth of apps like WhatsApp, Line, and Facebook Messenger–apps that only continued to grow in popularity as they gained over 1.2 billion users.

 Despite this, SMS hasn’t changed all that much, never evolving beyond its 160-character limits.
-That’s when the idea of RCS messaging came about – it was time for a change.
+That’s when the idea of RCS messaging came about–it was time for a change.

 How to use RCS messaging